Erik Sparre: Pro lege, rege et grege

 John III of Sweden (right) likely supported Sparre's political work to check the ambitions of his brother, Charles (left).

 Sparre was a strong advocate for legislative primacy in Sweden, arguing that the Privy Council of Sweden held a special place in society as the "keystone" of the legal system.
-Sparre's best-known work is his pamphlet Pro lege, rege et grege ('For the Law, the King, and the People').
+Sparre's best-known work is his pamphlet Pro lege, rege et grege ('For the Law, the King, and the Masses').
 The date of its publication is of some debate; it is generally accepted that Sparre wrote the Pro lege in 1582, though most sources cite its publication in either 1585 or a more vague "the 1580s".
 Some sources estimate the date of publication as late as 1586 or 1587.

 In the pamphlet, Sparre wrote that the duke was beholden to the laws of the nation and had no sovereign authority; wherever the rights and duties of the Crown interfered, ducal rights were to be subordinated.
 Sparre further sought to distinguish the office and rights of the king from the office and rights of the Crown, arguing that the possessions of which were not to be minimized in any way, irrespective of any circumstance or sovereign.
 He argued that the Crown and the king had disparate natures; the king, who is mortal, should not be able to infringe upon the rights and duties of the immutable Crown, which is immortal.
 Thus, royal titles were issued by the eternal political force of the Crown which could not be trod upon by any mortal king; stately institutions and – most importantly – the nobility were therefore an extension of the immortal Crown.
 However, dukes served simply as a dominium utile, an extension of the rights and privileges of the king without the same claims to sovereignty, which applied only to "accidents and conveniences" (tillhörigheter och nyttigheter).
 Consent of the Estates, particularly the "leading Estates", was the cornerstone of the legal process, which bound "all Swedes, present and absent, those who swear and those who do not swear, those born and unborn" to rights and duties.
 Under the law, the king, as a mortal Swede, was himself beholden to it; the supremacy of law applied to all kings irrespective of their hereditary or elected claims of absolutism.
 The work is lauded as an early appeal to contractualism and orthodox ideas of constitutional doctrine, comparable to the works of Jean Bodin and James Madison.
 The success of Sparre's rhetoric, which advocated for common welfare and navigated the differing class interests of the era, has led historians to refer to Sparre as "the father of Swedish constitutional law" and "the father of Swedish constitutionalism".